AmyChen354/cpsc-210-project/README.md

 - As a user, I want to be able to add a date to an account book, which contains a list of all dates
 - As a user, I want to be able to select a date and view the list of items on that selected date
 - As a user, I want to be able to see the number of items bought on a selected date
-- As a user, I want to be able to change the name/expiry date of an item  //TODO
 - As a user, I want to be able to remove an item bought from a selected date
 - As a user, I want to be able to compute the total costs on a selected date
-- As a user, I want to be able to find the date on which an item was bought  //TODO
-- As a user, I want to be able to rank the items on their costs/expiry dates  //TODO
 - As a user, when I select the quit option from the application menu, I want to be reminded to save the state of all items and dates I have created so far to file and have the option to do so or not
 - As a user, when I start the application, I want to be given the option to load the account book and dates I have